graciebagora/quiz_app/README.md

    ```
    py main.py
    ```
-   The application creates results.json if it does not already exist.
+   The app creates results.json if it does not already exist.

 ## Testing
 From the project root, run the unit tests with: